Alois Podhajsky

-Alois Podhajsky (24 February 1898 – 23 May 1973) was the director of the Spanish Riding School in Vienna, Austria as well as an Olympic medal-winner in dressage, riding instructor, and writer.
-He competed at the 1936 Summer Olympics and the 1948 Summer Olympics.
+Alois Podhajsky (24 February 1898 – 23 May 1973) was an Austrian soldier and equestrian, riding instructor and Olympic medal-winner in dressage.
+He was the director of the Spanish Riding School in Vienna, Austria and competed at the 1936 Summer Olympics and the 1948 Summer Olympics.

 Career

 Podhajsky was born in Mostar, Bosnia and Herzegovina, and was an officer in the Austrian Army, rising to the rank of colonel.
 In 1939, Podhajsky became chief of the Academy of Classical Horsemanship, better known as the Spanish Riding School of Vienna, Austria.
 Founded in 1572, the school's main focus was the training of Lipizzan horses in the art of classical dressage.
 Podhajsky was director of the school throughout World War II and continued in the position until his retirement in 1965.
 Following his retirement, he continued to teach classical horsemanship, and wrote a number of books on the topic.
 Podhajsky died following a stroke in 1973, in Vienna, Austria.